 The Yucatán Peninsula is the exposed portion of the larger Yucatán Platform and lies between the Gulf of Mexico to the west and north, with the Caribbean Sea to the east.
 It includes the Mexican states of Campeche, Quintana Roo, and Yucatán and, in the south, large parts of Belize and Guatemala.

-The peninsula is approximately 200 mi (320 km) across and has a coastline of about 700 mi (1,100 km).
-It includes the Mexican states of Campeche, Quintana Roo, and Yucatán and, in the south, large parts of Belize and Guatemala.
+The peninsula is approximately 320 km (200 mi) across and has a coastline of about 1,100 km (700 mi).
+It includes the Mexican states of Campeche, Quintana Roo and Yucatán; in the south, it includes large parts of Belize and Guatemala.

 The low northern coast is sandy and semi-barren.
 The eastern coast consists of bluffs, indented with bays and bordered by several islands; the largest and most developed are Cozumel and Isla Mujeres.
 Many excellent beaches are found on the eastern coast, including Cancun, which has become a major resort area.